My Main Page with Links to My Other

 he writes about the distinction between correlation and cause.
 Smoking and Saccharin

-are two issues he covers in detail.
+are two issues covered in detail.

-The last two chapters cover decision-making--options,
+The last two chapters cover decision-making--alternatives,

-expected values, outcomes and their ilk.
+expected values, outcomes, and their ilk.

 My Main Page with Links to My Other Book Reviews